-An owner may take a pet to be groomed by appointment.
 The necessity for an appointment is to ensure social distancing between clients.
 If dogs are brought to site owners should remain in their vehicles until staff are ready to accept their dog.
-You should only have one person in reception at a time.
-The business handover protocol set out by CFSG should be followed and should take place in a room or outdoor space large enough for the client and staff to maintain their social distance.
+The business handover protocol set out by CFSG should be followed and should take place in an outdoor space large enough for the client and staff to maintain their social distance.